-When it comes to schools in Greater Louisville, choose away.
-Jefferson County Public Schools is home to award-winning and nationally recognized schools that provide a wide range of programs and options to meet the needs and interests of every student.
-More than 80 percent of families in Jefferson County choose the public school system for their children’s educational home.
+When it comes to schools in Greater Louisville, choose away!
+The Jefferson County Public Schools district is home to award-winning and nationally recognized schools that provide a wide range of programs and options to meet the needs and interests of every student.
+With over 101,000 students in 172 schools and learning centers, more than 80 percent of families in Jefferson County choose the public school system for their children’s educational home.

 The other public school systems in the area range from small Anchorage Independent School, whose 350 or so K-8 students regularly score at the top of Kentucky accountability tests, to large countywide systems, on either side of the Ohio, with strong academic records of their own.